Why Wrexham? How Ryan Reynolds and Rob McElhenney bought a club they’d never heard of

 Reynolds and McElhenney have deployed humour to great effect.
 One of the first ways they generated publicity was to promote the club’s shirt sponsor, Ifor Williams Trailers, with a video urging viewers to invest in a trailer for a loved one this Christmas – “especially if they own livestock”.

 They have thrown themselves into everything about Wrexham, engaging with the community and even learning bits of Welsh.
-McElhenney managed to say the town name Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch during a talk show appearance, while Reynolds is reportedly looking to buy a house in the nearby village of Marford.
+McElhenney learned how to say the town name Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, while Reynolds is reportedly going a step further and looking to buy a house in the nearby village of Marford.

 But alongside that enthusiasm, they have also been strategic in their approach.
 The trailers were soon replaced by TikTok as the club’s leading sponsor which brought a tenfold increase in revenue.
 Other major brands like Expedia came on board too as Reynolds and McElhenney cranked up the publicity, appearing to millions on The One Show in the UK and The Late Late Show in the US.

 They hired the former English Football League chief executive Shaun Harvey to help run the club, alongside Ker, handling contract renewals and transfers.
-Coaxing top talent like Paul Mullin, the League Two player of the year, and Ollie Palmer from his hometown club AFC Wimbledon has transformed fortunes on the pitch, and Wrexham now stand on the brink of promotion back to the Football League for the first time in 15 years.
+Coaxing top talent like Paul Mullin, the League Two player of the year, and Ollie Palmer from his hometown club AFC Wimbledon transformed fortunes on the pitch, and Wrexham have now sealed long-awaited promotion back to the Football League for the first time in 15 years.

 In the meantime, the owners have become deeply emotionally invested, describing symptoms akin to a lovesick teenager.